LordKa0S/cg-prog1/README.md

-# prog1-2021-shell
+# cg-prog1-2022
-This repo branch contains the shell for program 1 from cg class 2021 at nc state (ray tracing triangles).
+- Open index.html in the folder extracted from the archive.